macmillan2020/sample-gulpfile/README.md

 + In the command prompt, type `npm init`
 + If you do not already have a `package.json` file, typing `npm init` will create one for you.
 You will be asked a series of questions.
 Enter a value or hit Enter to accept defaults.

-**note:** If you are using Git Bash, you will not be able to confirm the `Is this ok? (yes)` question at the end.
+==**note:** If you are using Git Bash, you will not be able to confirm the `Is this ok? (yes)` question at the end.
 This problem seems to only occur in Git Bash.
-It is recommended that, for this step, you use another command line tool to run the `npm init` command.
+It is recommended that, for this step, you use another command line tool to run the `npm init` command.==

 ### 4. Install Gulp Locally
 + Type `npm install gulp --save-dev`